hannahermsen-ns/orange_belt_2/BACKLOG.md

    9. Rename members of RoverState X
 2. Reduce size of the executeInstructions method (reduce complexity, as per the refactoring priority premise)
    3. Extract handling instructions for each possible direction X
-   4. Extract logic that handles an instruction to a separate function
+   4. Extract logic that handles an instruction to a separate function X
 3. Reduce duplication of switch statements checking the commands (reduce complexity, as per the refactoring priority premise)